Master's degree in Europe: Ireland

-The other universities in Ireland usually award a MEngSc, M.E., MEng or M.Sc. for their postgraduate master's degree in engineering.
+The other universities in Ireland usually award a MEngSc, M.E., MEng or MSc for their postgraduate master's degree in engineering.

 Italy

 The old university system (Vecchio Ordinamento) consisted in a unique course, extended from four to five years or maximum of six (only Medicine), with a variable period (six-twelve months usually) for the thesis work.
 After the thesis discussion, students got the Master's Degree, simply called Laurea.

 This system was reformed in 1999/2000 to comply to the Bologna process directives.
 The new university system (Nuovo Ordinamento) includes two levels of degrees: a three-year Bachelor's degree, called Laurea di Primo Livello or just Laurea (e.g. Laurea di Primo Livello in Ingegneria Elettronica is Bachelor of Science in Electronic Engineering) and a two-year course of specialization, leading to a master's degree called Laurea di Secondo Livello, Laurea Magistrale (e.g. Laurea Specialistica in Ingegneria Elettronica is Masters of Science in Electronic Engineering).
 Both degrees include a thesis work with final discussion.

-A student can apply for the Ph.D. level course, called Dottorato di Ricerca, only after getting a Master's degree.
+A student can apply for the PhD level course, called Dottorato di Ricerca, only after getting a Master's degree.

 Medicine and some other school ("Facoltà"), notably Law, have adopted the reformed system only partially, keeping the previous unique course.
 Medicine is therefore still a six-year course followed, possibly, by the specialization, requiring from three to five years more.